Tad Hirsch, PhD

 GSND 6984.
 Research.
 1-4 Hours.

 Offers students an opportunity to conduct research under faculty supervision.
-Prereq.
-Game science and design students only.
+May be repeated up to four times.

 GSND 7976.
 Directed Study.
 1-4 Hours.